 Here are some details about the program:

-40 selected artists from self-identifying communities will each receive $12,500 from the fund
+40 selected artists from self-identifying communities will each receive a flat fee of $7,500.

 We will commission photos, vectors/illustrations, or video assets from each artist

-250 video assets, or 500 photo, vector, or illustration assets, will be delivered by selected artists
+200 video assets, or 375 photo, vector, or illustration assets, or 250 mixed assets (images and video) will be delivered by selected artists

 Creative expectations: Content is authentic, empowering, contemporary, and inclusive